 - GLP-1 agonists (liraglutide (Saxenda) and semaglutide (Wegovy))

 1. Orlistat (Xenical)

-Orlistat is an oral medication that is available via prescription as Xenical.
+Orlistat is an oral medication that’s available via prescription as Xenical.
 It can also be purchased over the counter as the brand Alli.

 After a medical consultation, a doctor can prescribe orlistat.
-Certain telehealth services can also provide a prescription for this medication.
+Certain telehealth services may also provide a prescription for this medication.

-Side effects: Orlistat often causes digestive issues like loose or oily stools, gas, and frequent bowel movements.
-It could also contribute to nutrient deficiencies, including in fat-soluble vitamins A, D, E, or K (4).
+Side effects: Orlistat often causes digestive issues like loose or oily stools, gas, and frequent bowel movements, making the medication difficult for some people to tolerate.
+It could also contribute to nutrient deficiencies, including in fat-soluble vitamins A, D, E, or K.

 Following a low fat diet is typically recommended while taking this medication to help minimize adverse side effects.